codepath/android_guides/Floating-Action-Buttons.md

       }
    ```

 2. There is a new support design library that must be included.
-This library also depends on the [AppCompat](http://android-developers.blogspot.com/2014/10/appcompat-v21-material-design-for-pre.html) library and support v4 library to be included.
+This library also depends on updated versions of the [AppCompat](http://android-developers.blogspot.com/2014/10/appcompat-v21-material-design-for-pre.html) library and support v4 library to be included.

    ```gradle
       dependencies {